-Millennials are the largest living generation, (even surpassing Baby Boomers), with a population of 79.8 million in 2016, according to Pew Research.
-This generation is widely described as those between 18 and 35.
+Millennials are the largest living generation, (even surpassing Baby Boomers), with a population of 72.1 million in 2010, according to Pew Research.
+Pew recognizes Millennials as those who were born between 1981 and 1996.

 Millennials are a unique generation in that they grew up during a time of rapid-fire technology.
 Social media, smartphones, and unfettered access to the internet are all a given for this generation.